Flavian1998/Humidity-Sensor-HH10D-VHDL-Implementation-via-Quartus-and-MicroSim/TUTO.md

 ```

 This first lines represent the lecture of outputs of the sensor and inputs in the driver that we will explain later.
-The next part is composed by the C code responding at the demand of convert a pulse width given by the sensor in a humidity rate :
+The next part is composed by the C code "main.c" in the "C code" folder responding at the demand of convert a pulse width given by the sensor in a humidity rate :

 ```
 float lecture_HH10D() {